Secure Encoded Instruction Graphs for End-to-End Data Validation in Autonomous Robots

 The most straightforward approach to landmark encoding is to define the hash of a position given its coordinates $\vec{r}\in\mathbb{R}^3$.
 Thus we would define $H_i=H(\vec{r}_i)$.
 In order to ensure that hashes will be reproducible, the coordinates need to be given in a coarse grid with a resolution that is dependent on the accuracy of the robots' onboard odometry.

-If the environment is accessible a priori, elements can be installed that facilitate the localization of robots when they are nearby, such as QR codes, or Bluetooth/UWB beacons.
+If the environment is accessible {\it a priori}, elements such as QR codes or Bluetooth/UWB beacons can be placed to facilitate the localization of robots when they are nearby.
 The QR codes contain hashed data and can encode additional information, for example, instructions for a robot to operate in a given room or area.
 An alternative approach is to utilize the environment geometry and topology.
 The coordinates of the features can still be utilized to define their hash without using a predefined grid.
 Rather than having a robot utilizing its own or near position to calculate the hash, it can calculate it based on the coordinates of a position that depends on the robot's current local environment.